OpenTitan Ownership Transfer

 : The chip is currently owned but will accept an ownership block for any new owner.UnlockedEndorsed

-When the chip is in the LockedUpdate
+When the chip is in one of the Unlocked

 states, the ROM_EXT will unlock Owner Page 1 allowing firmware to write a new owner configuration into that location.